ibm-cloud-docs/openwhisk/openwhisk_actions.md

 {: pre}

-## Delete actions
+## Delete Actions
 {: #deleting-actions}

-You can clean up by deleting actions that you do not want to use.
+You can clean up by deleting Actions that you do not want to use.

 1. Run the following command to delete an action:
   ```